In-patient luxury rehab center in Thailand

 1. Inherited traits

 Inherited traits become a cause of social anxiety disorder because children inherit specific genes or genetic variations from their parents.
-A study by M.B.
-Stein et al. in the February 2017 issue of the American Journal of Medical Genetics Part B Neuropsychiatric Genetics confirmed social anxiety involves a genetic basis, shared with extraversion and possibly less so with neuroticism.
-A comparative study by C. Lochner et al. in the April 2007 issue of the European Neuropsychopharmacology suggested a potential role for the polymorphism 5-HT(2A)T102C in the development of social anxiety disorder.
+A study by Stein et al. in the February 2017 issue of the American Journal of Medical Genetics Part B Neuropsychiatric Genetics confirmed that social anxiety is influenced by genetics and has a common genetic base with extraversion, and to a lesser extent, with neuroticism.

 The February 2021 issue of the journal Translational Psychiatry published a study where A. Wiegand et al. explored DNA methylation differences in social anxiety disorder.
 The term DNA methylation is a biological process wherein methyl (CH3) group is added to DNA, thereby modifying the function of the genes.
-This particular study identified two differentially methylated regions (DMRs) associated with SAD located in genes SLC43A2 and TNXB.
-These particular genes are also associated with panic disorder.
-The study also identified DMRs linked to early life adversity in the SLC17A3 promoter area and the SIAH3 gene.
-The largest difference in DNA methylation was observed within regions C2CD2L and MRPL28.

-Inherited traits are a cause of social anxiety disorder because certain genes and their variations can affect the way people respond to fear and stressful stimuli.
+Inherited traits are a cause of social anxiety disorder because certain genes and their variations affect the way people respond to fear and stressful stimuli.

 2. Brain structure

 Brain structure refers to regions in the brain that have their specific functions, including fear response, emotional regulation, and cognition.
-In the context of SAD causes, brain structure involves abnormalities in brain structure (regions) and their functioning as well as imbalance of neurotransmitters, all of which can affect a person’s mental health.
-An article from Psychology Today suggests that mental illnesses are disorders of the brain in the sense that dysfunctional thoughts and behaviors they involve are enabled by the brain.
-That explains structural and functional differences in the brains of people with mental illnesses compared to healthy individuals, the article further elaborated.
-Brain structure plays an important role in the development of anxiety disorders, as well.
+In the context of SAD causes, brain structure involves abnormalities in brain structure (regions) and their functioning as well as imbalance of neurotransmitters, all of which affect a person’s mental health.

-A research article by S. Tei et al. in the February 2020 issue of Proceedings of the National Academy of Sciences of USA (PNAS) suggested that certain aspects of social anxiety are linked to increased affective empathy and decreased cognitive empathy.
-Reduction in cognitive empathy points to decreased cognitive processing in embarrassing situations.
-This paper also confirmed the hyperactivity of the amygdala in people with social anxiety disorder.
-An overactive amygdala in people with SAD could be associated with oxytocin, a chemical messenger in the brain that reduces anxiety.
-According to a study that Inga D. Neumann and David A. Slattery from University of Regensburg in Germany published in the February 2016 issue of Biological Psychiatry, the amygdala isn’t hyperactive in response to fearful stimuli in the presence of oxytocin.
-This could indicate that levels of oxytocin are lower in people with social anxiety disorder, PsychCentral explained.
+An overactive amygdala in people with SAD is associated with oxytocin, a chemical messenger in the brain that reduces anxiety.
+According to a 2016 study by Inga D. Neumann and David A. Slattery published in Biological Psychiatry, the amygdala isn’t hyperactive in response to fearful stimuli in the presence of oxytocin.
+This indicates that levels of oxytocin are lower in people with social anxiety disorder, as per an article titled, “How Does Social Anxiety Affect the Brain?” from PsychCentral.

 When it comes to brain structures involved in social anxiety disorder, it’s useful to mention the fusiform gyrus and hippocampus.
 The fusiform gyrus is involved in processing faces and determining the emotional state of other people, which is why it’s important for social interactions.
 Hippocampus takes part in learning and memory.

-The role of the hippocampus in SAD is that social anxiety can be a behavior that people learn after being exposed to bad social situations.
-With time, they get used to acting a certain way and expect people to react to them negatively.
-According to research “Slow to Warm Up: the Role of Habituation in Social Fear” from the November 2016 issue of Social Cognitive and Affective Neuroscience, when socially anxious individuals see the faces of people they haven’t seen before, their hippocampus becomes overactive.
 When they are exposed to these faces repeatedly, they never learn to become familiar with them in a way that a person without SAD would.
 Those faces continue to be perceived as threatening.
-This could explain why individuals with social anxiety disorder experience difficulties when meeting new people.
+This explains why individuals with social anxiety disorder experience difficulties when meeting new people.

 As mentioned above, an imbalance of neurotransmitters plays a role in the development of SAD, just like abnormalities in brain structure and function.
 According to a study by A. Frick et al. in the August 2015 issue of JAMA Psychiatry, people with social phobia produce excessive amounts of serotonin.
-The bigger the serotonin production, the more anxious they become in social situations.
-The overproduction of serotonin in people with SAD occurs in the amygdala.
-Serotonin is a neurotransmitter whose function is to help regulate sleep, digestion, bone health, wound healing, sexual desire, blood clotting, and mood.

-Brain structure is a cause of social anxiety disorder because the hyperactivity or reduced activity of certain regions and neurotransmitters can affect how people react to new faces, process social situations, and cope with stressful stimuli.
+Brain structure is a cause of social anxiety disorder because the hyperactivity or reduced activity of certain regions and neurotransmitters affect how people react to new faces, process social situations, and cope with stressful stimuli.

 3. Environment

-Environment causes social anxiety disorder because this mental illness can be a learned behavior, Mayo Clinic explains.
-An embarrassing or unpleasant social situation may produce significant anxiety.
-Moreover, a child may develop social anxiety disorder because their parents exhibited anxiousness or if their parents were overprotective and controlling.
+An embarrassing or unpleasant social situation tends to produce significant anxiety.
+Moreover, a child has an increased likelihood of developing social anxiety disorder if their parents exhibited anxiousness or are overprotective and controlling.

-The environment is a cause of social anxiety disorder because relationships with family or peers and experiences to which a person has been exposed can cause either a positive or negative perception of self.
-It also affects how people perceive social situations.
+The environment is a cause of social anxiety disorder because relationships with family or peers and experiences to which a person has been exposed cause either a positive or negative perception of self.
+It additionally affects how people perceive social situations.
 Negative experiences and unhealthy relationships instill a fear of being humiliated or embarrassed in social settings.

 What are the symptoms of social anxiety disorder?